Life Insurance with a Bicuspid Aortic Valve.

 There are a few “assumptions” that we can make about those who have been diagnosed with bicuspid aortic valve disease, which will generally hold true.

 You’re one of those individuals who’s bicuspid aortic valve disease isn’t causing you to suffer from any kind of symptoms and your doctor doesn’t feel that you need to receive any type of treatment for your condition.

 For folks like these…

-That we really only run into trouble when someone is actually beginning to experience symptoms directly related to their bicuspid aortic valve disease in which case the “severity” of the symptoms being experienced will generally determine what kind of “rate” an individual might be able to qualify for as well as whether or not they will be able to qualify for a traditional term or whole life insurance policy at all!
+That we only run into trouble when someone is beginning to experience symptoms directly related to their bicuspid aortic valve disease.
+In cases like these, the “severity” of the symptoms being experienced will generally determine what kind of “rate” an individual might qualify for and whether or not they will be able to qualify for a traditional term or whole life insurance policy at all!

 The good news is…